THAT TRANSLATES INTO

-You can turn your love for cars into a career.
-As automobiles become more complex and even autonomous, the professionals who service these vehicles must possess extensive knowledge of the sophisticated mechanical, electrical, and computer systems currently used.
-The Vermont Tech Automotive Technology program will provide you with the technical education increasingly in demand by automotive manufacturers, dealerships, independent repair facilities, and equipment manufacturers alike.
-You will acquire knowledge through a broad exposure to mechanical and electronic automobile devices through classroom and laboratory experience, including a 10-week summer cooperative education requirement where you will get real- world experience and the opportunity to explore future employment.
+As automobiles become more complex, the people who service these vehicles must possess extensive knowledge of the sophisticated mechanical, electrical, and computer systems currently used.
+The Vermont Tech Automotive Technology program provides students with the technical education increasingly in demand by automotive manufacturers, dealerships, independent repair facilities, and equipment manufacturers.
+You will acquire knowledge through a broad exposure to mechanical and electronic automobile devices through classroom and laboratory experience.
+Significant study time is devoted to electronic control of mechanical systems, system design considerations, and the analysis and diagnosis of system failures as well as traditional hands-on skills.
+This Associate of Applied Science (AAS) program includes a 10-week summer cooperative education requirement that provides students with real- world experience and the opportunity to explore future employment.

 This program has been developed with the support and encouragement of the Vermont Automobile Dealer’s Association.

 A student with an Associate of Applied Science in Automotive Technology will be able to:

 Students are required to wear black work pants and steel-toed leather work or hiking boots in all lab sections.
 The college provides T-shirts.

 The student must have a set of tools for use in the lab and during the summer cooperative work experience and must also have a dependable vehicle to travel to and from the lab facilities.

 Vermont Tech data: 6 Month Outcome Survey, Class of 2017 National Data: National Association of Colleges and Employers (NACE) First Destinations for the College Class of 2016 (October 2017)

 2016 Median Pay (Automotive Service Technicians & Mechanics) vs. National Median for All occupations (2016), Source: BLS